Case Studies Temporal Attention for Link Prediction on Dynamic Graphs - 86% AUC at NUS

 Outcome

-During my undergraduate studies at IIT Bombay, I completed a research internship at the National University of Singapore with Prof. Bryan Hooi’s group.
-The focus was temporal graph representation learning — specifically, using attention mechanisms to capture how relationships evolve over time in dynamic networks, and using that representation to predict which edges will form next.
+During my undergraduate studies at IIT Bombay, I did a research internship at the National University of Singapore with Prof. Bryan Hooi’s group, an active graph-mining lab.
+The task: temporal graph representation learning - use attention to capture how relationships evolve over time in a dynamic network, then use that representation to predict which edges form next.

 The Problem

-Most graph ML work at the time treated graphs as static — you had a fixed set of nodes and edges, and learned embeddings from that structure.
-But real-world networks evolve.
-Social connections form and dissolve.
-Financial transactions create temporal patterns.
-Information spreads through a network in time-ordered sequences.
+Most graph Machine Learning work at the time treated graphs as static: a fixed set of nodes and edges, embeddings learned from that frozen structure.
+But real networks evolve.
+Social connections form and dissolve, transactions create temporal patterns, information spreads in time-ordered sequences.

-For link prediction — predicting which connections will form in the future — the temporal dynamics are not noise, they’re signal.
-A model that ignores when interactions happened is throwing away critical information.
+For link prediction - predicting which connections will form in the future - the timing of past interactions is not noise.
+It is signal.
+A model that ignores when interactions happened is throwing away the most predictive part of the data.
+The question was how to represent a time-evolving graph so that signal survives into the prediction.

 Why It Mattered